JetBrains/kotless/README.md

 ## Local start

-Kotless-based application can start locally as an HTTP server.
-This functionality is supported for all DSLs.
+Kotless-based applications can start locally as an HTTP server.
+This functionality is supported by all DSLs.

 Moreover, Kotless local start may spin up an AWS emulation (docker required).
 Just instantiate your